The Settlers (1993 video game)

 Originally envisioned as a standard god game, similar to Populous, the concept of The Settlers was altered by the game's designer and programmer, Volker Wertich, after development had already begun.
 Wanting to create something unlike other titles available at the time, Wertich decided to focus on creating a game which could simulate a complex economic system, and which would feature gameplay built around a simulation of real-world supply and demand.
 However, due to the complexities of writing a codebase which understood and could realistically duplicate such a system, as well as ensuring the computer could handle military and economic matters simultaneously, the game required over two years of development.
-Wertich worked on the programming for a year, writing 70,000 lines of raw code, before any work began on the graphics.
+Wertich worked on the programming for a year, writing 70,000 lines of code, before any work began on the graphics.

-The game received positive reviews, especially on the Amiga, where it was more widely reviewed than on DOS.
+The game received positive reviews and was first released on the Amiga and one year later ported to DOS due to its popularity on the Amiga.
 Critics especially praised the complexity of the economic system and the interrelatedness of the various buildings, as well as the graphics and sound effects.
 While some saw it as a god game, comparing it favourably to Populous, others saw it as a city-building game, comparing it favourably to SimCity.
 Others, however, felt it defined a new genre altogether by blending elements of god games and city-building games.
 It is often cited as one of the best Amiga games ever made.
 It was also a commercial success, selling over 400,000 units worldwide across both systems, considerably more than Blue Byte had anticipated.
 It went on to form the basis for The Settlers series, one of Blue Byte's most successful franchises.